-Describe the goals of the solution.
+Describe what the solution is intended to do.
 What problem will it solve?
 Why are we building it?

 Which high-level features and functions should be included in the solution?
 What will not be included?

-How do we measure if the solution is successful and achieves it's purpose?
-List the key metrics that will be used.
+How do we measure if the solution is successful and achieves its purpose?
+List the key metrics that will be used expressed as SMART goals.